alextowe/.dotfiles/README.md

 # My personal dotfiles

-These are my personal dotfiles for Manjaro Linux with i3wm.
-It uses a bare git repo with working directory set to the $HOME folder.
+These are my dotfiles for Manjaro Linux with i3wm.
+It uses a bare git repo with working directory set to the users home folder.

 ## Using the installer
-The command below will clone a gist containing a bash script that will automate the installation process.
+The command below will clone a gist containing a bash script that will start the installation process.
 If you want to take a closer look at that script, you can find it [here](https://gist.github.com/137148cda7ff2dee8464609ab3132124.git).

-        git clone https://gist.github.com/137148cda7ff2dee8464609ab3132124.git $HOME/dotfiles-installer && cd $HOME/dotfiles-installer && sh dotfiles-installer
+    git clone https://gist.github.com/137148cda7ff2dee8464609ab3132124.git $HOME/.dotfiles-installer && sh $HOME/.dotfiles-installer/dotfiles-installer

 ## Manual installation
 Run the commands below to install this configuration manually on your machine.

+### 1. Configure git user
+To configure the git user on local machine, run the commands below.
+Replace *your-name* and *your email* with the name and email address you want to use.

+Confgure git name.

+    git config --global user.name "<your-name>"

+Configure git email.

+    git config --global user.email "<your-email>"

+### 2. Set up an SSH connection with GitHub

+First, create the key on your local machine.
+Replace *your-email* with the email address used for you GitHub account.
+Optionally, you can specify a path to save this key with a custom name.

+    ssh-keygen -t ed25519 -C "<your-email>"

+Or, specify a path to save this key with a custom name.

+    ssh-keygen -t ed25519 -C "<your-email>" -f $HOME/.ssh/<key-name>

+After the key has been created, start the `ssh-agent` in the background.

+	eval "$(ssh-agent -s)"

+Now add the new key to the agent.

+	ssh-add $HOME/.ssh/<key-name>

+You will need to display the public key in the terminal, copy it, and add it to your GitHub account.

+	cat $HOME/.ssh/<key-name>.pub

+Test the connection.

+	ssh -T git@github.com

+### 3. Clone dotfiles repository

-1. The first step is to clone this repository into a folder in your home directory called `.dotfiles.git`.
+Now, clone this repostory into a folder in your home directory called `.dotfiles.git`.
 Use the `--bare` flag to clone as a bare repo.

 	git clone --bare git@github.com:alextowe/dotfiles.git $HOME/.dotfiles.git

-2. Next, define the custom alias that lets you run the next two commands.
-The command below sets the alias `dot` to a git command that directs the git directory (`--git-dir`) to the place where you cloned into (`$HOME/.dotfiles.git`).
-It also sets the working tree to the home folder (`--work-tree=$HOME`).
+Define a custom alias that points the git directory to the location of the git folder where this repo was cloned and set the working tree to the home folder.

 	alias dot=/usr/bin/git --git-dir=$HOME/.dotfiles.git/ --work-tree=$HOME

-3. Now you need to tell git to hide untracked files.
+Tell git to hide untracked files.
 This way when running `dot status`, every untracked file in the home directory won't be displayed.

 	dot config --local status.showUntrackedFiles no

-4. Finally, run this command to pull the compressed files into the working tree.
-If there are any conflicting files, back them up and delete the originals, and run the command again.
+Now pull the compressed files into the working directory.

 	dot checkout

+Some or all of the files listed below may conflict with the previous command.
+Make backups and delete originals.
+Then, run the `dot status` command again.

+	.config/i3/config
+	.config/i3status/config
+	.config/nvim/init.vim
+	.bashrc
+	.gitignore
+	README.md